Jaimeloeuf/SS/README.md

 - Working on different implementations
     1. [An interpreter](./rust) in Rust for a modified lox language, inspired by this [book](https://craftinginterpreters.com/) and [rlox](https://github.com/julioolvr/rlox)
         - The interpreter is not (at least, not yet) for SS, it is for a modified version of of the lox language, which I am building to learn more about building interpreters.
+        - Currently works with basic static type checking using type inference
     2. A [bytecode virtual machine](./rvm) written in rust
-        - Just like the interpreter, this is probably not the final version of SS, mainly a modified version of the lox language too, used to experiment with VM design
+        - Just like the interpreter, this is not the final version of SS, mainly a modified version of the lox language too, used to experiment with VM design
     3. A [Simply Typed Lambda Calculus](<./Simply Typed Lambda Calculus>) to experiment with lambda calculus and type inference.